Francisco Franco: Legacy

 In Spain and abroad, the legacy of Franco remains controversial.
 The longevity of Franco's rule (39 years in the Nationalist Zone and 36 years in all of Spain), his suppression of political opposition, and his government's effective propaganda sustained through the years have made a detached evaluation difficult.
 For almost 40 years, Spaniards, and particularly children at school, were told that Divine Providence had sent Franco to save Spain from chaos, atheism, and poverty.
 Historian Stanley Payne described Franco as being the most significant figure to dominate Spain since King Felipe II, while Michael Seidman argued that Franco was the most successful counter-revolutionary leader of the 20th century.

 A highly controversial figure within Spain, Franco is seen as a divisive leader.
 Supporters credit him for keeping Spain neutral and uninvaded during the Second World War.
 They emphasise his strong anti-communist and nationalist views, economic policies, and opposition to socialism as major factors in Spain's post-war economic success and later international integration.
 For Spain's neutrality during the war he was praised by Winston Churchill, Charles de Gaulle and Franklin D. Roosevelt.
-He was also supported by Konrad Adenauer and many American Catholics, but was later strongly opposed by the Truman administration.
+He was also supported by Konrad Adenauer and many American Catholics, but was later strongly opposed by the Harry S. Truman administration.
+The Palmarian church canonised Franco.

 The American conservative commentator William F. Buckley, Jr was an admirer of Franco, and praised him effusively in his magazine, National Review, where the staff were also ardent admirers of the leader.
 In 1957, Buckley called him "an authentic national hero", who "above others", had the qualities needed to wrest Spain from "the hands of the visionaries, ideologues, Marxists and nihilists".

 Conversely, critics on the left have denounced him as a tyrant responsible for thousands of deaths in years-long political repression and have called him complicit in atrocities committed by Axis forces during the Second World War due to his support of the Axis governments.

 When he died in November 1975, the major parties of the left and the right in Spain agreed to follow the Pact of Forgetting.
 To secure the transition to democracy, they agreed not to have investigations or prosecutions dealing with the civil war or Franco.
 The agreement effectively lapsed after 2000, the year the Association for the Recovery of Historical Memory (Asociación para la Recuperación de la Memoria Histórica (ARMH)) was founded and the public debate started.
 In 2006, a poll indicated that almost two-thirds of Spaniards favoured a "fresh investigation into the war".